Nigel McGuinness: All Elite Wrestling / Ring of Honor (2023–present)

 At Supercard of Honor in March 2023, McGuinness made his surprise return to ROH for the first time since 2016, as a commentator.
 McGuinness went on to commentate on Ring of Honor Wrestling from April to June 2023.
 On 5 April 2023, AEW and ROH President and CEO Tony Khan announced that McGuinness signed a contract with ROH's sister company All Elite Wrestling (AEW).
-On 16 June, it was announced that McGuinness would be part of the AEW Collision commentary team alongside Kevin Kelly and Jim Ross, as well as Tony Schiavone who became full-time commentary on 14 October.
-Since Kelly departed AEW on March 8, 2024, the commentary team has been reduced to Schiavone and McGuinness.
+On 16 June, it was announced that McGuinness would be part of the AEW Collision commentary team alongside Kevin Kelly and Jim Ross, and later Tony Schiavone who became full-time commentary on 14 October.

-McGuinness made his in-ring return at All In at Wembley Stadium on 25 August 2024 as the third entrant of the Casino Gauntlet, but was unsuccessful in winning.
-This was McGuinness' first wrestling match since 2011.
-On the 11 September episode of AEW Dynamite, McGuinness challenged his long-time rival Bryan Danielson to a match at Grand Slam, where McGuinness was defeated.
+McGuinness made his surprise in-ring return at All In at Wembley Stadium on 25 August 2024 as the third entrant of the Casino Gauntlet, marking McGuinness' first wrestling match since 2011.
+On the 11 September episode of AEW Dynamite, McGuinness challenged his long-time rival Bryan Danielson to a match at Grand Slam two weeks later, where McGuinness was defeated.
 On 20 December at Final Battle, McGuinness answered Lee Moriarty's open challenge for the ROH Pure Championship, but failed to win the title.

 On May 25, 2025 at Double or Nothing, McGuinness teamed with Daniel Garcia in a losing effort against FTR (Cash Wheeler and Dax Harwood).
 On the 16 August episode of Collision.
 McGuinness won a "Technical Spectacle" to earn the right to challenge Zack Sabre Jr. for the IWGP World Heavyweight Championship at Forbidden Door on 24 August, but was defeated at the event.
+At Final Battle in December 2025, McGuinness once again failed to defeat Moriarty for the ROH Pure Championship in an 30-minute Iron man match that ended in sudden death overtime 5-4.

+In August 2026, McGuinness entered the inaugural Continental Challenge Cup and was able to make it to the grand final at All In on 30 August, where he lost to the reigning AEW Continental Champion Jon Moxley.

 Personal life

-Haworth is married; the couple have a child together.
+Haworth had one child in 2018.
+He also has a child with his girlfriend Kaori.

 Haworth's in-ring run in TNA ended when he tested positive for hepatitis B. He was taken off TV in September 2010 and never wrestled for the company again.

 In March 2023, Haworth staged a one-man show in Santa Monica, California.
 It combined stories from his wrestling career with magic.